Scientific Program

 The Marle DeLuca Prize

 As in the previous ISBC meetings, Berthold Co will award three prizes of U$ 500 for the three best young researcher´s presentations.
 To be elegible, the candidate must be under 35 years by the time of the meeting.
-The prize was created for young promising researchers in homage to the scientist Marlene DeLuca for her pioneering work on bioluminescence.
+The prize was created for young promising researchers in hommage to the scientist Marlene Deluca for her pioneering work on bioluminescence.

 Chemosensors Prize

-Chemosensors (MDPI) will award two prizes of CHF 100 for the best presentations to young researchers.To be elegible, the candidate must be under 35 years by the time of the meeting.
+Chemosensors (MDPI) will award a prize of CHF 200 for the best presentation to young researcher.To be elegible, the candidate must be under 35 years by the time of the meeting.

 Hastings & Wilson Prize for the best Bioluminescence pictures